241111-Python/project1-jeffrey/README.md

 # Rock, Paper, Scissors
-Run GameScript.sh and have fun!
+Run GameScript.sh with bash and have fun!